-- b.
-Proposed location for vehicles during loading/unloading. - c.
-Size and height of vehicles. - d.
-Planned waiting times. - e.
-Loading and unloading requirements, including numbers of operators and the need for additional kerbside space for pallets and machinery. - 6.14 As road capacity cannot be increased within the Plan Area and as traffic congestion and vehicle emissions are already well above acceptable levels, the transport sustainability objectives set out in the National Planning Policy Framework (NPPF) and the AQAP can only be achieved by a net year-on-year decrease in the use of motor vehicles.
-Policy T2 of Camden's draft Local Plan proposes that all new development in the Borough will be car-free. - 6.15 All applicants are therefore encouraged to consider creative solutions which will avoid increases in motor vehicle traffic and thereby promote economic, social and environmental sustainability. - 6.16 Inevitably, some developments which offer over-riding benefits on other grounds may have the effect of increasing motor traffic at a specific location.
-Given the critical importance of reducing pollution and congestion levels (and in line with the National Planning Policy Framework (NPPF paragraph 152)) where adverse impacts are unavoidable, and all reasonable mitigation has been provided, it may be necessary to offset any increase through other measures so that a development does not lead to an overall increase in traffic volumes within the Plan Area. - To this end, where an increase in vehicle traffic is unavoidable and cannot otherwise be mitigated, then public realm or public transport improvements which aim to achieve corresponding reductions in vehicle usage elsewhere in the Plan Area should be delivered through the use of planning obligations, so that development does not lead to a net increase in motor vehicle usage. - 6.18 In line with Camden's Planning Guidance 7 Transport, the Forum has concluded that the measure of 'person trips' should be used as the starting point to assess transport impact.
+- 6.14 As road capacity cannot be increased within the Plan Area and as traffic congestion and vehicle emissions are already well above acceptable levels, the transport sustainability objectives set out in the National Planning Policy Framework (NPPF) and the AQAP can only be achieved by a net year-on-year decrease in the use of motor vehicles.
+Policy T2 of Camden's Local Plan proposes that all new development in the Borough will be car-free. - 6.15 All applicants are therefore encouraged to consider creative solutions which will avoid increases in motor vehicle traffic and thereby promote economic, social and environmental sustainability. - 6.16 Inevitably, some developments which offer over-riding benefits on other grounds may have the effect of increasing motor traffic at a specific location.
+Given the critical importance of reducing pollution and congestion levels (and in line with the National Planning Policy Framework (NPPF paragraph 152)) where adverse impacts are unavoidable, and all reasonable mitigation has been provided, it may be necessary to offset any increase through other measures so that a development does not lead to an overall increase in traffic volumes within the Plan Area. - 6.17 To this end, where an increase in vehicle traffic is unavoidable and cannot otherwise be mitigated, then public realm or public transport improvements which aim to achieve corresponding reductions in vehicle usage elsewhere in the Plan Area should be delivered through the use of planning obligations, so that development does not lead to a net increase in motor vehicle usage. - 6.18 In line with Camden's Planning Guidance 7 Transport, the Forum has concluded that the measure of 'person trips' should be used as the starting point to assess transport impact.